plumed-testcenter/plumed-testcenter/pages/forces.md

 # Results

-The table below contains the PLUMED outputs from the two calculations described above.
-If the PLUMED interface is working correctly these two sets of numbers should be identical.
+The table below contains the PLUMED outputs from the two calculations described above in the first two columns.
+The third column reports the difference between these two numbers as a percentage of 0.001.
+If the PLUMED interface is working correctly the first two sets of numbers should be identical, while the third should be zero.